 Substitutions

-Pesto- This homemade pesto is so easy but you can buy jarred pesto to save time.
+Pesto- This homemade pesto is so easy but you can use jarred pesto to save time.

-Gluten free panko breadcrumbs- You can use regular panko.
+Gluten free panko- My favorite gluten free panko is Jeff Nathan brand.
+You can also use regular panko.

 Avocado oil- Any light tasting oil will work.